baslie/AutoTagMate/README.md

         }
     ]
     ```

-3. Save the file — the new key binding will take effect immediately.
+3. Save the file.
+Your new key binding will take effect immediately.

-> **Note:** If the `Tab` key is already bound to this command, you may need to remove or override that binding in your user key bindings.
+*(If the `Tab` key is already bound to this command, you can remove or override it in your user key bindings.)*

 ---

 ## Additional Commands

-- **Open Plugin Settings:**
-  You can open the plugin settings via the `open_auto_tag_mate_settings` command available in the Command Palette.
+- **Open Plugin Settings**: Launch via the `open_auto_tag_mate_settings` command in the Command Palette.

 ---